 But just like college or work, the hard part begins once you have accepted the terms.
 After getting preapproved, you've got to find a house, put in an offer, get the offer accepted, go through all contingencies, sign all the papers, and actually be OK with assuming a mortgage.

 Let me share what a preapproval letter looks like after writing about how to get preapproved in the first place.
-Then I’ll share what comes next.
+Then I'll share what comes next.
+Getting a preapproval letter is a must in a hot real estate market.

 What A Preapproval Letter Looks Like